jdtsmith/kind-icon/README.md

 ### Old School: Text-based Icons!

 You can also use simple text-based prefixed instead of icons.
-A "text" icon is either one or two characters (anything longer will be dropped).
+A "text" icon is either one or two characters (anything longer will be trimmed).
 The icons are quite lightweight so there shouldn't be much performance difference, but some may prefer a simpler look.
 Simply set the `kind-icon-use-icons` variable to `nil` and you are good to go.
+Note that if you are not connected to the network, even if you have enabled icons, any which are not cached will be replaced by their short text equivalents.

 ## Thanks